 5. Drugs

-There are two drugs that treat insulin resistance.
+There are two drugs that treat insulin resistance and may prevent progression from prediabetes to diabetes. .
 These are Metformin and Pioglitazone.
 These drugs are approved for the treatment of Type 2 Diabetes.
 Each has potential side-effects, which you should explore and discuss with your health care professional before you embark on either of these medications.